-1. Am I Eligible to Write for Verblio (formerly BlogMutt)?
+1. Am I eligible to write for Verblio?

-A writer for Verblio must be 18 years or older, be legally allowed to work in the U.S., and have a valid U.S. Social Security Number (SSN).
+To write for Verblio, you must be 18 years or older, be legally allowed to work in the U.S., and have a valid U.S. Social Security Number (SSN).
 We require a W9 in order to prove that you are who you say you are.
-We do not require that your physical work location to be in the U.S., so if you are a U.S. citizen, but would like to work from overseas, feel free to apply.
+We do not require that your physical work location be in the U.S., so if you are a U.S. citizen but would like to work from overseas, feel free to apply.

-We do not require that you have previous experience as a professional writer, however, if you do, you’ll likely move up through our levels much more quickly to access higher paid jobs.
-We personally review each writer’s first post and then we’ll review your work again once you’ve completed a couple of jobs and gotten the hang of our platform.
+We do not require that you have previous experience as a professional writer.
+If you do, however, you’ll likely move up through our levels much more quickly to access higher paid jobs.
+We personally review each writer’s first post and then we’ll review your work again once you’ve completed a few jobs and gotten the hang of our platform.
 If your work is exceptional, we may offer you an early upgrade to longer-form requests.

-Pay is based on the size of the job, which you will see prior to beginning work on that request.
+Pay is based on the size of the job, which you will see before beginning work for that customer.
 You will be able to invoice for a job only once the customer has purchased your content.
 You do need to submit an invoice in order to get paid.

-When you begin, you will only have access to our simplest jobs.
+When you begin, you will only have access to our shortest jobs.
 As you write more at Verblio, you will gain points in our system to get access to higher-paying opportunities at higher word counts.
-Pay starts at $10.50 for a 300-400 word post and beyond that, varies based on word length.
+Pay starts at $11.50 for a 300-400 word post and increases beyond that, based on the customer’s desired word length.
 We offer jobs from 300 to 3000 words.

 One great thing about being a writer for Verblio is the huge variety of customers we have.
-From tech to marketing, and blockchain to yoga, we’re pretty sure you’ll have no trouble finding someone to write for.
+From real estate to manufacturing to blockchain to yoga, we’re pretty sure you’ll have no trouble finding someone to write for.

 4. What types of jobs do you offer?

-For all of our jobs, you’ll be writing for businesses and you’ll need to be writing for their audiences and from their perspectives.
-This is professional writing and we expect your content to be error-free, polished, and appropriate to the customer’s voice and tone.
+For all of our jobs, you’ll be writing on behalf of businesses, which means you’ll be writing for their audience and from their perspective.
+This is professional writing, and we expect your content to be error-free, polished, and appropriate to the customer’s voice and tone.

-No!
-On the contrary.
-We pay you to write for us.
+Absolutely not.
+On the contrary, we pay you to write for us.

 6. Do you hire editors?
 Translators?

 Not officially.
 On occasion, we offer these types of jobs on an individual basis.
 However, these are uncommon and in order to be chosen for them, you’ll need to be a high level writer.
-We don’t offer opportunities at the moment for people who are only interested in roles as editors and/or translators.
+We don’t currently offer opportunities for people who are only interested in roles as editors and/or translators.

 We welcome writers from all backgrounds and with different levels of experience to be a writer for Verblio.
 Writers who are just starting out in their careers in freelance writing and seasoned professionals alike should apply.

-However, we do like to set some expectations: professional and highly experienced writers will likely move up to higher-paying jobs more quickly than less experience writers.
+However, we do like to set some expectations: Professional and highly experienced writers will likely move up to higher-paying jobs more quickly than less experienced writers.
 We personally review your content at several stages and if your content is on point, you can earn early access to higher level jobs.
-If you’re new to content writing and writing for businesses, it make take you a little while to get up to speed and earn the type of income you’re looking for.
+All writing should be thoughtful, conscientious, and inclusive.
+If you’re new to content writing and writing for businesses, it may take you a little while to get up to speed and earn the type of income you’re looking for.

 8. Can I put my name on the content that I sell?